yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 # You only need to enter the OTP within 15 seconds..

-## Note: After replacing the email and URL, the entire process will be automated."
+## Note: After replacing the emails or temp emails and url "https://in.bookmyshow.com" (select these text and press ctrl+h then ask find what and replace with movie url with city)

 # 👉 Note:Every time Bms updates the code, it varies.
 So, fork the code if not work means...